 I am alone when I decide to stay in my hometown to raise a family just as a new bar opens at the foot of the bridge: C R Fannies.

 I am (really) alone when I want to keep my name after marriage.

-I am alone when I ask the Ob/Gyn what I can do to best prepare for pregnancy, and his only suggestion is that I get pregnant by September so that I can be back in a bikini by June.
+I am alone when I ask the Ob/Gyn what I can do to best prepare for pregnancy, and his only suggestion is that I get pregnant by September so that I can be back in a bikini for my husband by June.

 I am alone when I miscarry, twice.

-…When the family minister responds similarly, suggesting that what I’m really grieving is a childhood loss.
+…When the family minister agrees, suggesting that what I’m really grieving is a childhood loss.

 I am alone in my thirties, when blurry memories of men appear, beside me, behind me, in bed, in a corner.

 I am alone when my younger sister confides her own, clearer memories.
 I am alone when I guess at the faces and names of a neighbor, and of an uncle, before she says them aloud.
 I am alone without our parents outrage.